 ‘I feel like I’m trying to explain what’s in the teacup to Trelawney.
 It’s painful,’ Harry complained.

-‘It’s probably a grim.’
+‘It’s probably a Grim.’
 Nev smiled.
-‘Astronomy isn’t so bad, though, the only things Trelawney ever predicted successfully were Hermione leaving her class and me breaking her teacup.’
+‘Astronomy isn’t that bad, though.
+The only things Trelawney ever predicted successfully were Hermione leaving her class and me breaking her teacup.’

 And Pettigrew’s escape.
 Harry sliced a thin sliver of parchment off the top and bottom, then stuffed his homework back in his bag.
 That’ll do.

 ‘My Gran’s friend, Griselda Marchbanks, is on the Wizengamot and head of the examinations board,’ Neville muttered.
 ‘I heard her tell Gran that the Divination OWL exam is her least favourite because the students just make stuff up and they have to pretend it’s right because there’s no real way of checking.
 She said the only real prophecies are in some mysterious department of the Ministry.’